brunordgs/sharep/README.md

   </a>
 </h1>

-Sharep was created to share great and useful products to our community.
+Sharep was created to share great and useful projects to our community.

 ## Getting started